CocoaPress/docs/docs/Printer/Loading.md

   ![](../img/printer/loading/plungerload.jpg)

- - [ ] Use the load menu option to fully raise the leadscrew.
+ - [ ] Use the load menu option to raise the leadscrew above the halfway point.
- - [ ] Insert the cartridge into the extruder assembly and visually align the screw hole.
+ - [ ] Insert the cartridge into the extruder assembly and twist until the MJF plunger adapter catches the plunger.
+ - [ ] Twist the cartridge to align with keyed slot and thumbscrew thread.
+ - [ ] Use the load menu to raise the cartridge until the thumbscrew socket is aligned with the cartridge body.

  ![](../img/printer/loading/thumbscrew.jpg)

  - [ ] Use the thumb screw to secure the cartridge in place.